1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2002 - Present

-The chart reveals auction records spanning from 2002 to present, showcasing the value range across different 1993 Roosevelt dime varieties.
+The chart reveals auction records spanning from 2002 to the present, showcasing the value range across different 1993 Roosevelt dime varieties.
 These results demonstrate how condition, mint location, and special characteristics influence market performance for this modern series.

 Proof coins also perform well in the rankings.
-The 1993-S clad proof grading PR70 Deep Cameo sold for $633, while the silver proof version in PR70 Deep Cameo grade reached $414, reflecting both its silver content and pristine condition.
+The 1993-S clad proof grading PR70 Deep Cameo (DCAM) sold for $633 in 2003, while the silver proof version in PR70 Deep Cameo reached $414 in May 2003.

-The records demonstrate that while most 1993 dimes remain common, exceptional preservation quality and special characteristics create meaningful collecting opportunities.
+The records demonstrate that while most 1993 dimes remain common, exceptional preservation and special characteristics create meaningful collecting opportunities.

 History of the 1993 Dime

 The Roosevelt dime was introduced in 1946 to honor President Franklin D. Roosevelt, who passed away the previous year.
-The coin replaced the Mercury dime and was designed by John R. Sinnock.
-Roosevelt was chosen partly because of his connection to the March of Dimes, the organization he founded to combat polio.
+The coin replaced the Mercury dime and was designed by John R. Sinnock, who served as the U.S. Mint’s Chief Engraver from 1925 until 1947.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List